Skip to main content

 Entry requirements

-• Completion of an Australian bachelor's degree (or equivalent) in any discipline.
+• Completion of an Australian bachelor's degree (or equivalent) in a similar discipline.

-• Completion of an Australian graduate diploma (or equivalent) in a similar discipline.
+• Completion of an Australian Graduate Certificate (or equivalent) in a similar discipline.

 • Completion of an Australian bachelor's degree (or equivalent) in any discipline and five years of managerial experience.